 In Robin’s Bay, St. Mary, lies a cosy collection of cottages by the sea called Strawberry Fields Together.
-I reserved a room called ‘Moonlight Magic’ overlooking the sea 2 months earlier, but some miscommunication led to staying in ‘Secrets and Dreams’ just below it, but besides the elevated view the room seemed just as nice.
+A room called ‘Moonlight Magic’ overlooking the sea was reserved 2 months in advance, but miscommunication led to staying in ‘Secrets and Dreams’ just below it.
+Besides the elevated view, the room seemed just as nice.

-What I liked most about the room was that it was situated by the seafront, which granted a lovely view and soothing sounds of crashing waves.
-Along with an outdoor shower, the outer deck has a bar-b-que pit and seating area, which I had hoped to use with a group of friends but that aspect of the plan sadly didn’t work out.
-The room is slightly tucked in the corner which allowed access to a somewhat secluded section of the water, making your own private beach (ish).
+The highlight of the room is its location by the seafront, which grants a lovely view and soothing sounds of crashing waves.
+Along with an outdoor shower, the outer deck has a bar-b-que pit and seating area.
+‘Secrets and Dreams’ is slightly tucked in the corner of the property, which grants access to a somewhat secluded section of the sea, making for your own semi-private beach!

-Watching the sunrise on the beach was worth setting an early alarm.
-Seeing the light peek from behind the hills and stroking the rolling waves was enough to make you feel blessed to witness a new day.
-After the dawn’s orange hue faded and the sun’s brilliance was nearing full force, we roamed the property as we didn’t have a chance to the day before.
+Watching the sunrise on the beach is worth setting an early alarm.
+Seeing the light peek from behind the hills and stroking the rolling waves is enough to make you feel blessed to witness a new day!
+After the dawn’s orange hue faded, and the sun’s brilliance nears full force, take the time to stroll around the usually quiet property.

-We observed the different cottages, the stretch of the beach, and some campers in tents at the property’s peak.
-We then strolled back to the Strawberry Patch where I opted for my all-time favourite breakfast – ackee and saltfish, calalloo, and dumplings, preceded by fresh fruits.
-If they added plantain and boiled banana, I would’ve been the happiest piggy in the pen.
+Observe the different cottages, the stretch of the beach, and maybe even campers in tents at the property’s peak.
+Then, head over to the Strawberry Patch for a local breakfast.
+I opted for my all-time favourite – ackee and saltfish, calalloo, and dumplings, preceded by fresh fruits.
+If plantain and boiled banana were added, I would’ve been the happiest piggy in the pen.

-While getting packed and ready to leave, I learned a very valuable adult lesson – for the first time, if I wanted coffee (which I did at the time) I HAD to use a coffee maker.
-After a couple calls to my parents, and gauging the differences between the coffee maker at home and the one in our room, a satisfying cup of coffee was brewed.
-I was so proud, I made a second batch.
+Midday is checkout time.
+While getting packed and ready to leave, it was here that I learned a very valuable adult lesson – for the first time, if I wanted coffee (which I did at the time) I HAD to use a coffee maker.
+After a couple calls to my parents, and gauging the differences between the coffee maker at home and the one in our room, a satisfying cup of coffee was brewed!
 One step closer to having my life together.
-With my soul content, we were as ready as we would’ve ever been to say goodbye to our little beach cottage and make the trip back to Kingston.
-Another weekend gone too soon.

 - Room 85%